XSockets/XSockets.NET-4.0/README.md

 If you use the graphical tool for managing nuget packages you will need to change the drop down from ´stable only´ to `include pre-release`

-##Documentation for Alpha-1
+##Documentation for Beta
 We are working on a new site and will add the docs in a better format as soon as we have it online (be patient).

 ##Feedback
 If you are a experienced XSockets user you will see many changes and new features.
 The documentation covers almost all the new things, and we are adding stuff to the docs rapidly.

 We appreciate all feedback yo can give (good and bad).
 So just try it and have fun!
-And if you break it, we love it so that we can improve to next alpha or maybe beta!
+And if you break it, we love it so that we can improve!

 Regards
 Team XSockets.NET